okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 Container VS VM: No Hypervisor and Guest OS layer.

 Containers on Cloud Providers do still use the hypervisor to seperate users.

+Docker is the most popular container software.
+An alternative is `rkt`.